Code-Institute-Submissions/Naqij-Macrame-Quiz_SepResub/README.md

    *Desktop*

-+ The welcome page includes play button and High score button.
++ The welcome page includes "Lets Play" button.
+Once this button is pressed the quiz will start.

     ![Welcome Page](assets/images/webpage/welcome-page.JPG)